Who's Too Old to Trick or Treat? -- All Ages Participate

 Muppets at Halloween

-Below, 10 people portray the Yip-Yips from The Muppets and Sesame Street.
+Below, 10 adults portray the Yip-Yips from The Muppets and Sesame Street for a party.
 I'd like to see the group Trick or Treating.
-I suppose the candy would go into the "mouth."
+I suppose the candy would go into the costume "mouth."

 Doo Dah, Doo Dah...

 - Gajanan, M. How Old is Too Old to Trick-or-Treat on Halloween?
 Time; 2017.

 - Kelley, R.E.
 The Book of Hallowe'en (1919)

 - Trex, E. Are Teenage Trick-or-Treaters Breaking the Law?
 Mental Floss; 2011. mentalfloss.com/article/29051/are-teenage-trick-or-treaters-breaking-law Retrieved October 9, 2018.